IRS Offer In Compromise Withdrawal: Better Than Rejection

 The IRS Offer in Compromise provides a great chance to settle a tax debt with the IRS permanently.
-Certainly the are drawbacks to the IRS Offer in Compromise program, but settling your tax debt for a fraction of what you owe is pretty dang sweet.
-Yet, there are times when you actually don’t want the IRS to fully consider your Offer in Compromise.
-You can accomplish this by withdrawing your Offer in Compromise.
+There can be drawbacks, but settling your tax debt for a fraction of what you owe is pretty dang sweet.
+There are times when you actually don't want the IRS to fully consider your Offer in Compromise, and you can accomplish this by withdrawing your offer.
 But why would you ever do this?
-In this article, I will discuss why sometimes withdrawing an Offer in Compromise is the best move…for now.
+In this article, I will discuss why sometimes an IRS Offer in Compromise withdrawal is the best move...for now.

 Withdrawal makes sense when your Offer in Compromise has no chance

-Typically, when we withdraw an Offer in Compromise, it is after one of our clients submitted an Offer in Compromise on their own, with a CPA or a tax resolution firm.
-We this is, a lot of professionals treat the Offer in Compromise form is treat like any other tax return form.
-That is, plug in numbers to the IRS form, and hope for the best.
+Typically, when we withdraw an Offer in Compromise, it is after one of our clients submitted an Offer in Compromise on their own, with a CPA, or with a tax resolution firm.
+A lot of professionals treat the Offer in Compromise form like any other tax return form; that is, they just plug numbers into the form and hope for the best.

 When does an Offer in Compromise have no chance?

-It is better to have an Offer withdrawn than rejected
+It is better to do an IRS Offer in Compromise withdrawal than be rejected

 If you don't withdraw a faulty Offer in Compromise, the IRS will reject it.
 That rejection goes down on your account transcript.
 The problem develops as many taxpayers file faulty Offer in Compromise after faulty Offer in Compromise.
 When the IRS sees that, they assume the taxpayers is just filing Offers in Compromise to delay collections and starts to discount anything the taxpayer says.
 A bit of 'crying wolf,' as it were.